-The more horizontal view of a daisy module on the right shows the six transparent pillars, which support the petal and patio units, and the wider central pillar that contains the access staircase leading into the hub unit.
+The more horizontal view of a daisy module which is shown on the right shows the six transparent pillars, which support the petal and patio units, and the wider central pillar which contains the access staircase leading into the hub unit.
 The two cat's eye window units of one of the petal units are visible on the left.
 An oblique view in through one of the foot bridge entrances and on through one of the inner doorways can be seen on the right.

 On the left is shown the complete set of inner wall panels that divides the space within a daisy module.
 This structure comprises 12 centre panels (shown in the lighter texture) and 6 end panels (darker texture).
 The structure is shown in its normal position 3 metres above ground level.
 The shadows help one's perception of the shapes and positions of the panels.
 The sun is at an elevation of 50° and the structure is viewed from an elevation of 41°.

 On the right is shown the complete framework of the daisy unit.
 This is produced by adding the hexagonal top and bottom frames for the hub unit and each of the 6 attached petal units to the basic wall structure shown above.

 The daisy unit is completed simply by adding all the necessary panels previously described, plus the circular floor and cylindrical support for each unit.